 Isle of Iona is one of Scotland's Inner Hebrides Islands.
 Iona island is a popular holiday travel destination.
 It has a total area of approx 9 km2 (3,4 ml2) and population around 200.
 The highest elevation point (101 m / 331 ft) is an Iron Age hill fort dating back from 100 BC.

-During the 19th century green-streaked marble was mined commercially in the south-east of Iona Island; the machinery and quarry survive.
+During the 19th century, green-streaked marble was mined commercially in the Island's southeastern part.
+The machinery and quarry survived.

-Tourists can reach Isle of Iona by a 10-minute ferry trip from Fionnphort on Mull across the Sound of Iona.
-The most common route is through Oban in Argyll and Bute.
-Permanent ferries link to Craignure on Mull: from there the picturesque road runs 60 kilometres (37 miles) to Fionnphort.
-Local bus services and tourist coaches meet the ferries.
+Iona Island is accessible by 10-min ferry travel from Fionnphort (Ross of Mull, mainland Scotland) across the Sound of Iona.
+The most common itinerary route is through Oban (Argyll and Bute).
+Regularly scheduled ferries link Iona with Craignure (Isle of Mull) from where the picturesque road runs approx 60 km (37 ml) to Fionnphort.
+Local bus services and tourist coaches meet the ferry ships at the terminal.

 Very few cars are found on the island, as these are tightly regulated.
-Vehicular access for non-residents is not allowed, and they have to leave car in Fionnphort.
-On Mull and at the pier, bike hire is available.
+Vehicular access for non-residents is not allowed, so tourists must leave their cars in Fionnphort.
+On Mull and at the docking pier, bike hire is available.